BSO

 The Winners

-Tom ASHE - Oh for shame that this sleazy, two bit hustler was re-elected, let alone came in first.
+Tom ASHE - Oh for shame that this two bit hustler was re-elected, let alone came in first.

 Tim ROOKE - The best person on the Council is recognized at last.